 - Get your product license key from the Nebula console.
 In Nebula, select your name in the top-right > Profile > License Information tab.
 Manually copy the license or click the copy to Clipboard icon next to the license key.

 - From an elevated Command Prompt, run the following command to register the product:

 - Run the following command to retrieve the latest malware definitions:

 - The program is now registered and updated.
-Copy the directory to your target machine and run one of the following commands to scan:
+Copy the entire Remediation folder to your target machine and run one of the following commands to scan: